alan-turing-institute/environmental-ds-book/book/community/guidelines.md

 The notebook should generate the same outputs as the initial repository hosted in the GitHub account of the corresponding author.
 The editor will create a review branch in which will tag corresponding author and reviewers indicating the main aspects of the review process.

-* Review round(s): corresponding author and reviewer(s) work together to improve the proposed plain and executable content of the notebook.
+* **Review round(s)**: corresponding author and reviewer(s) work together to improve the proposed plain and executable content of the notebook.
 Commits and conversations should be conducted in the *review branch* created by the editorial team.

-* Post-print: once reviewer(s) and editor(s) recommend the notebook for publication, the editorial team will share proofs (the draft of the final formatting) through a preview in the main repo of the Environmental DS book.
+* **Post-print**: once reviewer(s) and editor(s) recommend the notebook for publication, the editorial team will share proofs (the draft of the final formatting) through a preview in the main repo of the Environmental DS book.

-* Publication: refers to the dissemination of the notebook in the official communication channels of the project e.g.Twitter and optionally by other communication channels of preference by authors, reviewers and/or community.
+* **Publication**: refers to the dissemination of the notebook in the official communication channels of the project e.g.Twitter and optionally by other communication channels of preference by authors, reviewers and/or community.

 ### Roles